 10. Procrastination

-Procrastination as a human error occurs when an individual postpones a task or responsibility to a later time, rather than completing it in a timely manner.
+Procrastination is a human error that occurs when an individual postpones a task or responsibility to a later time rather than completing it promptly.
 In addition, procrastination can happen for various reasons, including a lack of motivation, fear of failure or success, and a lack of focus.

 The risks it poses:

 Procrastination can lead to missed deadlines, which can negatively impact the quality of work and lead to dissatisfied clients or customers.
-For instance, if an individual postpones a task until the last minute, they may be forced to work longer hours, which can lead to fatigue and further reduced productivity.
+For instance, if an individual postpones a task until the last minute, they may be forced to work longer hours, leading to fatigue and further reduced productivity.

-Moreover, other team members who are dependent on the procrastinating individual’s output may be affected, leading to delays in the project’s overall completion.
+Moreover, other team members dependent on the procrastinating individual’s output may be affected, leading to project completion delays.

 How to prevent this error: